trimcao/sdcnd-p3-end-to-end-driving/README.md

 In summary, the training set has about 60000 images while the validation set has about 7000 images.
 The model is trained using Keras and saved as the file *model.h5* in the repo.

+The images are fed into the training process via generators.
+Generators are important because we may not be able to store all training and validation data inside the memory.

 #### 4. Misc.
 Notes

-In the drive.py file, the steering angle is predicted by the model, then I multiply it by 1.5.
+In the drive.py file, the steering angle is predicted by the model, then I multiply it by 1.25.
 Otherwise, the car does not steer hard enough during sharp turn.

+When preprocessing the images, I need to make sure the dtype of numpy arrays are consistent.
+For example, RGB images should have dtype of np.uint8, while steering values can have dtype of np.float32.
+If the data types are mixed, I may see NaN loss while training.

 Lab Original README
 ---